STIXProject/stixproject.github.io/documentation/idioms/leveraged-ttp/index.md

 ---
 layout: flat
 title: Threat Actor Leveraging Attack Patterns and Malware
+tags:
+  - threat_actor
+  - malware
+  - ttp
+summary: Threat actors can often be characterized by the types of victims they target, attack patterns they leverage, and malware varieties that they use.
+This Threat Actor idiom describes how you can use a leveraged TTP to represent a threat actor that leverages a certain variety of malware.
 ---

 <img src="/images/Attack Patterns.png" class="component-img" alt="Attack Patterns Icon" />